 MALS students will demonstrate proficiency in a directed independent research project on a topic to be selected by the student in consultation with a faculty advisor.
-A student will register for and begin the directed independent research after the completion of 27 credit hours in the MALS program.
+A student will register for and begin the directed independent research after the completion of 30 credit hours in the MALS program.
 The project will culminate in a written report and evaluation of the research.
+Following the completion of their research, students will either advance to the Final Project or take the final Capstone Course

 IV.
-Final Project
+Final Project or Capstone Course

-Following completion of all coursework, MALS students will undertake a final project.
+Final Project - Following completion of all coursework, MALS students will undertake a final project.
 This project, which should build upon the Directed Independent Research, provides students with an opportunity to apply the knowledge and skills gained through the Program to an independent activity of the student's design.
 The Final Project may take the form of academic research, applied research, or creative work.
 In all cases, a written analysis is necessary to fulfill the degree requirements.
 A final interview with a faculty committee, consisting of the Program Director and two faculty members, will conclude the project and the MALS Program.